Few people look forward to their annual employee evaluation, but I don't think that's a big secret.

-The Idiosyncratic Rater Effect, published by The Marcus Buckingham company reveals that "61% of a performance rating is a reflection of the rater, not the ratee."
+The Idiosyncratic Rater Effect, published by The Marcus Buckingham Company, reveals that "61% of a performance rating is a reflection of the rater, not the ratee."

-This can be extraordinarily problematic when the results of these evaluations are tied to employee compensation and career advancement.
+Different raters will consistently give different ratings to the same person, which can be extraordinarily problematic when the results of these evaluations are tied to employee compensation and career advancement.

 5. Some evaluation frameworks derail teamwork and pit employees against one another.

 In a case developed for a course on scaling organizational change, the Stanford Graduate School of Business detailed the history of Adobe's employee evaluation practices and its successful restructuring.